AP Source: Chance MLB won't play increases in money fight

 Absent Manfred's consent, the agreement said, the season would not begin unless there were no travel restrictions in the U.S. and Canada impacting play, no restrictions on mass gatherings at all 30 regular-season ballparks and no health or safety risks in playing in front of fans at the regular stadiums.
 But it also provided that the sides “will discuss in good faith the economic feasibility of playing games in the absence of spectators or at appropriate substitute neutral sites.”

-MLB told the union it would lose an additional $640,000 for each regular season game played and does not want to extend the regular season past Sept.
-27 because it fears a second wave of the coronavirus could endanger the postseason, when $787 million of broadcast revenue is earned
+MLB told the union it would lose an additional $640,000 for each regular season game played with no gate revenue and does not want to extend the regular season past Sept.
+27 because it fears a second wave of the coronavirus could endanger the postseason, when $787 million of broadcast revenue is earned.

+The sides also have open issues in the health and medical operations manual they have discussed for this season, and they have not agreed to changes to playing, roster and transactions rules.

 AP Sports Writer Joe Reedy contributed to this report.